jupyterlab/jupyterlab/tutorial/documents.md

 The top level widget created by the Document Manager that wraps the widget returned by the widget factory.

-Document wrappers are used because they can be created synchronously; while, the widgets created using the widget factory are created asynchronously after potentially loading data from disk.
+Document wrappers are used because they are created synchronously; while, the widgets created using the widget factory are created asynchronously after potentially loading data from disk.
 Some interfaces (like drag and drop) require a widget to be returned synchronously.